PPP Instructions to Authors

 - Submission format: Contributions must be written in English and submitted by email as a Word document.
 Please do not save files as ‘text only’ or ‘read only’.
 Files should be checked to remove any computer viruses.

 - Acknowledgements: Can be given at the end of the article, before the References section.

-- Contact author details: These should be provided at the end of the article before the references section and written in the following format: *Correspondence address: [First and last name], [Institution], [Address].
+- Contact author details: These should be provided on the cover page.
+When the article is published, they will appear at the end of the article before the references section and written in the following format: *Correspondence address: [First and last name], [Institution], [Address].
 Email: [insert email address].